fractalliter/city-arithmetic/README.md

 `sbt`

-and after initial build run project with the following command:
+and after initial build run project with the following command for addition:

 `run london 14187146 + paris 12532901`

-or
+or this one for subtract:

 `run london 14187146 - paris 12532901`